 Playing The Den put Peter in front of all the right people, and his regular television appearances helped also.
 Robert Ascot, the general manager of EMI Hong Kong, bought some of the masters of his earlier Australian and New Zealand recordings and released them in south-east Asia.
 Then, when the Hilton contract ended in October 1969, Renaissance got a six-month contract to open a new nightclub in Bangkok called the Marco Polo.

 One thing led to another after that.
 In Bangkok Peter was approached by the senior vice-president of Hilton International, Ken Moss, and asked if he could open the nightclub at the new Singapore Hilton, under construction in Orchard Road.
 That gig – the club was called the Spot Spot – ran for nine months.
-From there, Peter and the band headed to Tokyo and its famous Mugen club, where they shared the bill with, among others, BB King, Sam and Dave, Ike and Tina Turner, Three Dog Night, Jimmy Smith, and the Bar-Kays.
+From there, in 1971, Peter and the band headed to Tokyo and its famous Mugen club, where for five months they shared the bill with, among others, BB King, Sam and Dave, Ike and Tina Turner, Three Dog Night, Jimmy Smith, and the Bar-Kays.
 They also did their first colour TV show, on the TBS network.

 The next big offer came from Hawaii’s Ala Moana Hotel, a 12-month contract for six nights a week in the 1600-seat Hawaiian Hut, the biggest venue in Honolulu.
 But in June 1972, as the contract was nearing its end, things fell apart.
 Depending on who you ask, Peter’s employers colluded with immigration officials to have Peter’s visa cancelled to stymie legal action he was taking over his contract.
 He was left with no choice but to return to Hong Kong, where he opened the new Furama Hotel.